Pricing

 Fees for services provided by freelance reporters are generally charged by the page, in addition to an hourly or per diem attendance fee billed to the taking attorney/party.
 It is important to note that transcript page rates reflect the cost of the court reporting service provided, not a duplicating charge you might expect from a copy shop.
 It is also important to note that freelance court reporters are not employed by nor subsidized by state or federal governments for the services they provide.
 Therefore, page rates for transcripts provided by freelance reporters are usually higher than page rates charged by court reporters employed by state or federal courts who are provided with a base salary and benefits.

-Charges to the Taking Attorney/Party (original costs)
+Fees to the Taking Attorney/Party (original costs)

 As of June 2023, the effective base page rate for a certified original transcript of a deposition in the Kansas City area generally ranges from $4.50 to $5.85/pg.
 The effective base page rate takes into account the practice of some firms that use fewer characters per line, expand standard pages, add filler-text pages, and charge transcript page rates for word index pages1.
+See Additional Services and Fees below.

-Original page rates charged to the taking attorney/party are traditionally higher than for other attorneys/parties wanting to order a copy of the transcript.
+ADDITIONAL INFORMATION: Original page rates charged to the taking attorney/party are traditionally higher than for other attorneys/parties wanting to order a copy of the transcript.
 For the past decade or so in Kansas City and many other regions of the country, the original base page rate has not increased as much as copy rates, but there have been some increases in the form of hourly rates and administrative fees.
 One of the reasons that original base page rates have stayed as low as they have is due to the influence of large national and regional court reporting agencies that contract with insurers and large corporations for real or perceived lower rates, but then they sometimes shift those reductions in fees, assuming there are any, to other parties in the litigation.
 See Networking, Insurance Contracting, and Cost Shifting.

-Charges to Other Attorneys/Parties (copy costs)
+Fees to Other Attorneys/Parties (copy costs)

-The page rate for a copy of a transcript in a proceeding has historically been a fraction of the rate charged to the taking attorney/party.
+Additional Information: The page rate for a copy of a transcript in a proceeding has historically been a fraction of the rate charged to the taking attorney/party.
 Thirty years ago, it was about a third of the original; more recently, it is a little over half.
 But many large court reporting agencies are going a lot further and increasing copy prices to extraordinary levels, adversely affecting nonscheduling parties who want to order a copy.
 See Networking, Insurance Contracting, and Cost Shifting.

-Additional Services and Charges
+Additional Services and Fees

 Freelance base page rates on the original and copies can increase with additional services requested and other factors, including but not limited to: